piyushjadhavop/Goal-prediction-model/README.md

 * Learn practical Machine Learning workflow.
 * Build an interactive frontend for user input and predictions.
 * Visualize player statistics and prediction outputs.
-* Deploy a user-friendly prediction system using Streamlit
+* Deploy a user-friendly prediction system using Streamlit.

 ---